altruios/namshubettulpa/public/namshubettulpa/chapters/giving-up.md

 ~It was a good idea, and Martha considered for a bit.
 She settled on concrete.
 Memories of pavement she walked on, generic imagined scene of construction workers pouring wet cement, freeway re-bar, brutalist homes she passed by once, all crushed altogether.
-The wet cement seeped into the gaps crystallizing the shell around Martha and rossin in the room~ ~She continued: the skyline of New York wrapped around her, crushing metal spires into a web of tangled construction, surrounded by an empty void~
+The wet cement seeped into the gaps crystallizing the shell around Martha and rossin in the room.
+She continued: the skyline of New York wrapped around her, crushing metal spires into a web of tangled construction, surrounded by an empty void~
 'M::Good enough for now...'
 *The rumbling grew louder*
 `